dxe/adb/README.md

 ### Dependencies

-You will need the following to run this project:
+The following dependencies are required to run this project and will be already installed if using the devcontainer:
  * go
  * node.js v16
  * docker

-After installing the above (already installed in the Devcontainer), download all the go and node dependencies:
+Running this command is required to download all the go and node dependencies:

 ```bash
 make deps